Multiwavelength Analysis of Six Luminous Fast Blue Optical Transients: Abstract

 \section{Abstract}

-We present multiwavelength observations and analysis of six luminous fast blue optical transients (LFBOTs) discovered in Zwicky Transient Facility (ZTF) survey data.
-We identified these LFBOTs from their fast light-curve evolution ($t_{1/2}\leq 12\,$d), blue colors at peak brightness ($g-r\leq-0.5\,$mag), a visible host galaxy, high optical luminosity ($M_g<-20$), and an X-ray or radio detection.
+We present early ($\lesssim1\,$yr) multiwavelength observations and analysis of six luminous fast blue optical transients (LFBOTs).
+We identified these LFBOTs in Zwicky Transient Facility (ZTF) survey data from their fast light-curve evolution ($t_{1/2}\leq 12\,$d), blue colors at peak brightness ($g-r\leq-0.2\,$mag), a visible host galaxy, high optical luminosity ($M_g<-20\,$mag), and an X-ray and/or radio detection.
 With the exception of AT2024aehp (ZTF24abygbss), these transients exhibit peaks in their $10\,$GHz radio light curves at $t_{\text{rest}} \approx 50$--100\,d, with peak radio luminosities ranging from $10^{38}$--$10^{40}$\,erg\,s$^{-1}$.
 Modeling the radio emission as synchrotron radiation indicates a fast ($v=0.1$--$0.3c$) shock in a dense ($n_e\approx10^{3}$--$10^{4}$\,cm$^{-3}$) medium.
 The X-ray emission varies by $\approx2$ orders of magnitude in luminosity ($10^{42}$--$10^{44}$\,erg\,s$^{-1}$) at $t_{\text{rest}}\sim20\,$d.
 Analysis of the host-galaxy photometry and spectroscopy for each transient shows that they are predominantly nonnuclear (a few kpc offset) with star-forming host galaxies of stellar masses $10^{9}$--$10^{11}\,M_\odot$.
-Unlike all other LFBOTs to date, AT2024aehp exhibited a luminous ($M<-19\,$mag) plateau in the optical light curve; spectra during this plateau phase showed a featureless blue continuum.
-The 6--15\,GHz radio emission of AT2024aehp brightened by over an order of magnitude from $t_{\text{rest}} \approx70\,$d to $t_{\mathrm{rest}} \approx130\,$d.
-The mostly consistent radio behavior between optically selected LFBOTs implies a similar circumburst medium, leading us to prefer a progenitor scenario in which mass is lost in a consistent way shortly prior to the terminal event, such as a massive star merging with a compact object.
+Unlike all other LFBOTs to date, AT2024aehp exhibited a luminous ($M<-19\,$mag) plateau in the optical light curve and its 6--15\,GHz radio emission brightened by over an order of magnitude from $t_{\text{rest}} \approx70\,$d to $t_{\mathrm{rest}} \approx130\,$d.
+The mostly consistent radio behavior between these LFBOTs implies a similar circumburst medium, leading us to prefer a progenitor scenario in which mass is lost in a consistent way shortly prior to the terminal event.